sweagleExpert/integrations/puppet/README.md

     - `/etc/puppetlabs/code/environments/<YOUR_ENVIRONMENT>` to define an environment specific data provider

-# INSTALLATION SWEAGLE APPROVAL GATE
+# INSTALLATION SWEAGLE AS APPROVAL GATE

 For SWEAGLE as approval gate and other config checker/provisioner use cases:
 - Put latest releases of SWEAGLE CLI in /modules/sweagle_install_cli/files/